LachlanPotter33/Proj-4-Group-3/README.md

 6. **Model Building**:
    - Split the data into training and testing sets.
    - Standardize the features.
+   - Build and evaluate a Global Features Importance
    - Build and evaluate a Random Forest Classifier.
    - Build and evaluate a Logistic Regression model.
    - Build and evaluate a Linear SVM model.